 Are there other language features that could be a problem?
 In Python, default arguments can turn into singletons.
 In ObjectiveC a method call on a deallocated object will return 0, or nil, but succeed.
 Try to rewrite the code, even if it turns it bulkier, just to see if misdirected “cleverness” might be the problem.
 Then read the documentation to understand what happens if the behaviour changes.

 Is the flow of execution as we think it is?
 Use a debugger to step through the calls, following the control flow.
 Test cases can also be run in debug-mode.
 Make sure that there are no code skipped.
 One example is if code is executed as part of a condition, that is already evaluated as true, and therefore skipped.

 Take a break, if you have not already.
-At this point I might start searching the internet or try writing a question at Stackoverflow (often the solution is in writing the post, not posting it.)
+At this point I might start searching the internet, or try writing a question at Stackoverflow.
+(Often the solution is in writing the post, not posting it.)
 I might also call a friend.
-My experience is that the harder the answer is to find, on the internet, the more likely it is that the misstake made is really basic.
+My experience is that the harder the answer is to find, on the internet, the more likely it is that the mistake made is really basic.

 Hope this list helps.
 I will use it the next time I get stuck on code not working as I intended.

 How do you find your mistakes?
 Do you have anything to add?
 Have I missed anything language specific that is not included in the steps above?

 Create a comment by emailing me.
 I will then add the comment to the post.Open an email to start writing.